Moritz Greiner-Petter

 Since 2013, I have been working on various research, design and publication projects at the Critical Media Lab, part of the Institute Experimental Design and Media Cultures (IXDM), Basel Academy of Art and Design FHNW.
 At the lab, I'm also responsible for communication and the design of various internal collaboration tools and formats.

-Currently, I'm also developing a series of digital interfaces for research on a historic science film archive within the SNSF-funded project Visualpedia (2022–26), situated at University Lucerne, Department of Cultural and Science Studies.
+Currently, I'm developing a series of digital interfaces for research on a historic science film archive within the SNSF-funded project Visualpedia (2022–26), situated at University Lucerne, Department of Cultural and Science Studies.
+Related to that, I'm also developing interfaces for the critical annotation of archival films of the former Swiss Tropical Institute within the project "Research Film Provenance", situated at University of Basel, Department of Media Studies.

-Constant interests: 💿 media-reflexivity 🔘 critical interfaces 📁 digital materiality 🔩 the generative poetics of standards and formats 🖇 thinking tools and notational virtuosity 🎚 nuance and ambiguity in digital structures 🐚 organizing knowledge otherwise 🔗 institutional interfaces and media formats of collaboration 🗄 books, shelves and other media for organizing things.
+Constant interests: 💿 media-reflexivity 🔘 critical interfaces 📁 digital materiality 🔩 the generative poetics of standards and formats 🖇 thinking tools and notational virtuosity 🎚 nuance and ambiguity in digital structures 🐚 organizing knowledge otherwise 🔗 institutional interfaces and media formats of collaboration 🗄 archival interfaces 📓 books, shelves and other objects for organizing things.

 News